GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 #### Create TLS certificate for WordPress

 1. Create a certificate for WordPress.
-If you already have a certificate that you want to use, copy your certificate and key pair in to the `/tmp/tls.crt`, and `/tmp/tls.key` files.
+If you already have a certificate that you want to use, copy your certificate and key pair in to the `/tmp/tls.crt`, and `/tmp/tls.key` files, the skip to the next step.
-And skip to the next step.
+Otherwise, run the following command:

     ```shell
     # create a certificate for WordPress